Wyatt Exploration Program

 Wyatt Travel Expedition

 The culmination of each year's exploration will take place in either the spring or summer semester with a student travel expedition led by our Wyatt Fellow.
-Selected from our history majors (including TCP and Honors), a group of students will be invited by the History Department to participate in this trip.
+Selected from our history majors and minors (including TCP and Honors), a group of students will be invited by the History Department to participate in this trip.
 Most student travel expenses will be fully funded by the Department of History.
 Selection will be based on several factors, including the student’s academic record and coursework in the field under study.
 However, the primary factor to be considered will be active participation in that year's on campus Wyatt Exploration events.
 You don't need to have the highest GPA or to have taken courses in the subject under exploration to be selected.
 Rather, we are looking to assemble a diverse team of students who have demonstrated their enthusiasm and engagement with the on-campus exploration activities, who are most likely to benefit from the travel experience and who will work together most effectively as a group.
-Every history major is truly a potential candidate for selection and we encourage all of our students to participate and apply.
-Students will complete and submit an application form to be considered for the selection process in winter semester, 2011.
+Every history major or minor is truly a potential candidate for selection and we encourage all of our students to participate and apply.
+Students will complete and submit an application form to be considered for the selection process in winter semester.

 A central part of the Wyatt Exploration Program is our guest lecture series.
 During the course of the fall and winter semesters, the program will bring celebrated scholars from around the nation and world to our campus to speak on that year's theme.
 This is a great opportunity to meet and learn from acknowledged experts in their field while developing a sense of history as an intellectual community, endeavor, and discipline.
-For history majors, participation in the guest lecture series is expected of all potential candidates for the travel expedition.
+For history majors and minors, participation in the guest lecture series is expected of all potential candidates for the travel expedition.
 Although we understand that students may not be able to attend all of these sessions, please try to attend as many of these events as possible to maximize your potential as a travel expedition participant.

 Coursework and Extra-Curricular Activities

 A list of affiliated courses will match the subject of exploration for that year.
 Although primarily history courses, this list may also include courses in other disciplines that complement the theme.
 Students will have the opportunity to take some of these courses during the academic year.
 If students have already taken any of these courses in previous years, this will also be recognized in the selection process for the Wyatt Travel Expedition.
 The exploration program provides a wonderful opportunity for additional depth of instruction and experience for those students who are taking or have taken one or more of these courses.
-However, history majors are still viable candidates for the travel expedition even if they have not taken any of these affiliated courses and they are encouraged to participate in other on-campus exploration activities instead.
+However, history majors and minors are still viable candidates for the travel expedition even if they have not taken any of these affiliated courses and they are encouraged to participate in other on-campus exploration activities instead.
 In addition to the guest lecture series and formal coursework, the Wyatt Fellow may organize co-curricular activities and discussion sessions devoted to the year’s theme.
 All students are invited to these activities and participation will be considered in the selection process for the travel expedition.

 Wyatt Exploration Passports

-To chart student participation in Wyatt events, history majors will receive a Wyatt Exploration Program Passport.
+To chart student participation in Wyatt events, history majors and minors will receive a Wyatt Exploration Program Passport.
 Bring this passport to any Wyatt Exploration Program event or activity, and you will receive a stamp that verifies your attendance.
 Students will then submit this passport along with their travel application, and the number of stamps they have collected will be considered in the selection process for the travel expedition.
 Be sure to retrieve your passport each year from the History Department after the competition is over, as you can continue to use it for the following year.
 Stamps collected in previous years will be considered in the travel expedition selection process.
 So, start collecting stamps!

 The generous bequest of Dr. Dorothea E. Wyatt has made the Wyatt Exploration Program possible.
 A stalwart supporter of her university and her discipline, Dr. Wyatt made this extraordinary gift to further develop and improve the program in history here at UM-Flint.